608 is founded on three guiding principles:

 8 | HARMONY As in nature, balance is a fundamental occurrence.
 All products are constructed with reduced impact materials and designed to be re-purposed in an on going cycle.

-Evan began his design career working on the factory floor, learning the old school upholstery craft and understanding how furniture was made.
-He designed and engineered many soft seating products for residential, contract and healthcare manufacturers.
-Not far into this learning process, he decided there were great opportunities to make products differently.
+Evan began his career learning about manufacturing processes and understanding how things are made.
+For over a decade, he has designed and engineered many products for residential, contract and healthcare furniture manufacturers.
+Not far into this process, he decided there were great opportunities to make his own products differently.

 His Studio, 608 Design, began in 2007.
 The idea was to experiment with ideas that fused craftsmanship and technology.
-Evan uses 3D CAD to accomplish otherwise difficult calculations for incorporating storage in unused spaces and creating unique methods of attaching structural components to one another.
+3D CAD is used to accomplish otherwise difficult calculations for incorporating storage in unused spaces and creating unique methods of attaching structural components to one another.
 The difference is in the details.

-When developing ideas, Evan envisions the product from the inside out.
-Each design is a refined formula of components that consider ergonomic proportion, durability and material consumption.
+When developing ideas, Evan envisions a product from the inside out.
+Each design is a refined formula that considers ergonomic proportion, durability and material consumption.
+Today, his ideas are heavily influenced by Mid-Century Modern and Scandinavian design while complimented by traditional-meets-digital wood joinery.
+It’s familiar yet edgy.

 EXTRACTION | Plywood and solid wood are sourced from managed or local forests.
 Suggested fabrics are post-consumer and post-industrial recycled polyester or natural wool blends.